ketavshah30/SIH_2024_SamudraSarthi/README.md

-# Ship Route Optimization
+# Samudra Sarthi

 ## Overview

-The Ship Route Optimization project provides a web-based application for determining optimal shipping routes based on various inputs like start and end ports, ship type, and cargo.
+Samudra Sarthi is a project that provides a web-based application for determining optimal shipping routes based on various inputs like start and end ports, ship type, and cargo.
 The system integrates real-time weather data to enhance route efficiency, considering factors such as fuel usage, passenger comfort, and safety.

 ## Live Demo